mit-ll-responsible-ai/hydra-zen/README.md

 [2021-04-15 21:49:40,975][HYDRA] 	#4 : optim.momentum=0.8
 [2021-04-15 21:49:41,060][HYDRA] 	#5 : optim.momentum=1.0
 ```
+In this example we used Hydra's default launcher, but its various plugins – launchers (e.g. the [SLURM-based launcher](https://hydra.cc/docs/next/plugins/submitit_launcher)) and parameter sweepers – can be used here.

 Let's plot the trajectories produced by these jobs
 (omitting the [plot-function's definition](https://gist.github.com/rsokl/c7e2ed1aab02b35208bb5b4c8051a931) for the sake of legibility):